-It's certainly possible to crack a KeePass database, but is it practical?
-I often wondered this, not just as a security-conscious KeePass user, but as someone who forgot the password to one of my databases.
+It’s certainly possible to crack a KeePass database, but is it practical?
+I often wondered about this as a security-conscious KeePass user and someone who forgot the password to one of my databases.
 So I looked for an answer.

-If you look, it won't take you long to find examples of KeePass databases being cracked.
+If you look, it won’t take long to find examples of cracked KeePass databases.
 Some of the top search results, as well as recommendations from forum and chat users, reveal these 3 top sources:

 - Hacking KeyPass with Hashcat by Ruby Devices